WWE Rumors: ‘Money In The Bank’ Not Happening In May As Planned

 — WrestleVotes (@WrestleVotes) April 2, 2020

+The date in the WrestleVotes seems to be an error, as Money in the Bank was always scheduled for the first Sunday in May.

-For weeks, WWE has been taping all content at the Performance Center in Orlando, and any upcoming pay-per-views were going to take place there, but that likely won’t be able to continue.
+For weeks, WWE has been taping all of its content at the Performance Center in Orlando, and any upcoming pay-per-views were expected to take place there as well, but the organization will likely be unable to continue that strategy.

-Governor Ron DeSantis issued a mandated “stay at home” order for the entire state of Florida on Wednesday.
+Governor Ron DeSantis issued a mandatory stay-at-home order for the state of Florida on Wednesday.
 It will officially go into effect at 12:01 A.M. on April 3, and it is scheduled to remain in place for a full 30 days.

-Forbes is reporting that this new mandate could be a crushing blow to WWE if they’re not even allowed to go to their facility.
+Forbes is reporting that this new mandate could be a crushing blow to WWE if it prevents staff and talent from going to their facility.

 The governor has said that residents may only go out for essential activities, but taping a wrestling show would not be one of them.
 As previously reported by The Inquisitr, WWE may end up taking a break after WrestleMania 36 since most states have similar orders in place due to the coronavirus pandemic.

-Since it is not safe to travel, large gatherings are banned, and WWE can’t even go to the Performance Center to tape; there appears to be no way to put on Money in the Bank.
+Since it is not safe to travel, large gatherings are banned, and WWE may not even be able to go to the Performance Center to tape, there appears to be no way to put on Money in the Bank.

-All WWE events have already been canceled for April, but they have not yet officially decided on those in May.
-That is why there are still Money in the Bank tickets available for purchase if fans go looking for seats.
+All WWE events have already been canceled for April, but they an official decision for May events had not been made.
+As such, Money in the Bank tickets available still available for purchase if fans go looking for seats.

-Three days ago, Maryland Governor Larry Hogan issued a shelter-in-place order in which he said that Marylanders are to stay at home, as reported by Politico.
-The order is going to remain in place until the state of emergency is over.
+Three days ago, Maryland Governor Larry Hogan also issued a shelter-in-place order for his state, as reported by Politico.
+The governor did not say how long his order will stay in place.

-After May, the next pay-per-view that WWE has in place is Extreme Rules on July 19, and there isn’t another until NXT TakeOver: Boston and SummerSlam in late August.
-An event of some kind
+After May, the next pay-per-view WWE event is Extreme Rules on July 19, and there isn’t another until NXT TakeOver: Boston and SummerSlam in late August.